 Entry requirements and COVID testing

 Puerto Rico is welcoming air travelers at three ports: the Luis Muñoz Marín International Airport in San Juan, Mercedita International Airport in Ponce, and Rafael Hernández Airport in Aguadilla.
-To enter, arriving passengers are required to complete a Travel Declaration Form from the Puerto Rico Health Department and provide a negative PCR test taken no more than 72 hours before arrival.
+Fully vaccinated US visitors are no longer required to have a negative COVID-19 test before entering.
+Unvaccinated US travelers, however, must still show a negative PCR test taken no more than 72 hours before arrival.
 All travelers are still required to submit a Travel Declaration Form prior to their trip

 What’s open in Puerto Rico?

 There’s good news for travelers seeking a literal and figurative breath of fresh air in Puerto Rico this summer: Outdoor spaces like beaches, nature reserves, and golf courses are open.
-Masks and social distancing are required at all times, except when beachgoers are in the water.
+The mask requirement for fully vaccinated people in parks and on beaches has also been lifted in May 2021.

 For more information on what to expect, consult the Discover Puerto Rico website.

 Staying in San Juan

 Anyone visiting Puerto Rico should try to see as much of the island as possible, but it’s likely that you’ll be spending at least a day or two in San Juan.
 Just because you’re in the capital city, however, doesn’t mean you need to be squeezing through crowds of tourists.
 There’s no shortage of beaches on the island, and San Juan is no exception.
 Condado, Ocean Park, and Pine Grove beaches are all located within city limits, and a great break from the urban environment.